jstanco/jstanco/README.md

 ### Hi there, I'm John.

 I'm a software engineer developing near-real time AI systems for signal processing applications, and contributing to open source when I can!
-I primarily write in C++ when working on AI deployments, although I enjoy working with Python-based tools for training and experimentation.
+I primarily write in C++ when working on AI deployments, although I enjoy working with Python-based tools for training, experimentation, and open source.

-Some interests both related and unrelated to my work:

-- Developing academic research tools for Coastal Radar applications
-- Creating art using Generate Adversarial Networks
-- Training Reinforcement Learning models for nonlinear controls
-- Cycling
-- Piano

 ### Languages and Tools: